datagrok-ai/public/packages/DevTools/README.md

 There are multiple ways you can run tests:

-- by right clicking on package, category or test.
-Context menu with `Run` button will appear
+- by right clicking on package, category, or test and selecting `Run` from context menu
-- by selecting package, category or test and pushing `Enter`
+- by selecting package, category, or test and pushing `Enter`
-- by selecting package, category or test and pushing `Run` on a ribbon panel
+- by selecting package, category, or test and pushing `Run` on a ribbon panel
-- by selecting package, category or test and pushing `Run` on a property panel
+- by selecting package, category, or test and pushing `Run` on a property panel
 - individual tests can be run by double click
 - you can run all tests at once using `Run all` button on the ribbon
-- package, category or test can be run by putting the corresponding url into address bar of the browser.
+- package, category, or test can be run by putting the corresponding url into address bar of the browser.
 The format is the following `your_server_name/apps/DevTools/TestManager/package_name/category_name/test_name`
- You will see the progress icon opposite to active test/category/package which will end up in result icon after completion.
+ Progress icon is shown opposite to active test/category/package, it will end up in result icon after completion.
 In case at least one test fails within category or package the fail icon will be shown.

 ![Running tests](./img/running_tests.gif)